raclettejs/raclette-docs/docs/directory-structure/eslint-config.md

 # ESLint Configuration (`eslint.config.mjs`)

-Raclette comes with a built-in ESLint setup designed to provide sensible defaults for modern fullstack development.
-This configuration uses ESLint's new [flat config system](https://eslint.org/docs/latest/use/configure/configuration-files-new), and is fully integrated with Raclette's project structure.
+raclette comes with a built-in ESLint setup designed to provide sensible defaults for modern fullstack development.
+This configuration uses ESLint's new [flat config system](https://eslint.org/docs/latest/use/configure/configuration-files-new), and is fully integrated with raclette's project structure.

 ## Getting Started

-To activate Raclette's ESLint configuration, create an `eslint.config.mjs` file in the root of your project:
+To activate raclette's ESLint configuration, create an `eslint.config.mjs` file in the root of your project:

 ```js
 // eslint.config.mjs